jwattspajaro/CS50-s/8. Object-Oriented Programming/CS50 Shirtificate/CS50 Shirtificate.md

 - Note that a cell’s height can be negative, to move it upward.
 You can open shirtificate.pdf, once outputted, by clicking it in VS Code’s file explorer.

+#### How to Test
+Here’s how to test your code manually:

+- Run your program with shirtificate.py.
+Make sure your program prompts you for a name.
+Enter your own name and press Enter.
+Your program should create a file,             shirtificate.pdf, containing the name you entered as input overlaid on a rendering of shirtificate.png.
+- Try a few other names for good measure, too!
+You can execute the below to check your code using check50, a program that CS50 will use to test your code when you submit.
+But be sure to test it yourself as well!

+check50 cs50/problems/2022/python/shirtificate
+Green smilies mean your program has passed a test!
+Red frownies will indicate your program output something unexpected.
+Visit the URL that check50 outputs to see the input check50 handed to your program, what output it expected, and what output your program actually gave.